jorgenskogmo/shoelace/docs/getting-started/overview.md

 ## Attribution

-Special thanks to the following projects and individuals that help make Shoelace possible.
+Special thanks to the following projects and individuals that help make Klik possible.

 - Based on Cory LaViska's [Shoelace](https://shoelace.style/) library
 - Components are built with [LitElement](https://lit-element.polymer-project.org/)